breezertwo/react-native-simboot/README.md

-## react-native-simboot
+# react-native-simboot

-Tired from searching for udids for a new simulator?
+Tired from searching an UUID or deviceID after adding a new simulator?
 A colleague wants to see the prototype on his own phone just "real quick"?
+Confused about the different build configurations in your project?

-This script will speed up deploying your ReactNative app to a simulator or a device.
+This script will speed up deploying your ReactNative app to a simulator or a device for testing.

-It searches for any available simulator or device, without having to look for UDID or device names by yourself.
+It automatically searches for any available simulator or device. (iOS only at the moment) The script will pick up any available build configuration from Xcode (iOS) or the productFlavor and buildType variants from build.gradle (Android) and let you choose which one you want to run your app with.

-The script will also pick up any configured build configurations for your project and let's you choose what you want to build.
+After the prompt, the script will run the `react-native run-<os>` command and start the app on the selected device.

-### Install
+## Install

 yarn: